 When running a Small scale industry, there are multiple variables involved in your daily activity.
 From basic raw material to packaging material, you are required to source every part of your product.

 A manufacturing plant often contains various manufacturing phases and industrial production stages.
-As a daily process, you may face difficulty at establish a streamlined flow.
+As a daily process, you may face difficulty at establishing a streamlined flow.

 A manufacturing plant also requires a steady manpower resource and employment demands.

-An Industrial owner’s essential task at hand becomes understanding multiple organization parts, adding a capacity to co-ordinate and augment different parts of organization.
+An Industrial owner’s essential task at hand becomes understanding multiple organization parts, adding a capacity to coordinate and augment different parts of the organization.

-CRM software gives you an oversight of different parts involved at running an organization.
-Additionally you can align different organizational parts for optimal functioning.
+CRM software gives you an oversight of different parts involved in running an organization.
+Additionally, you can align different organizational parts for optimal functioning.

 3. Co-ordinate your Network Chain

 A successful retailer commonly operates as a chain of interlinked outlets, sourcing products from a common warehouse.
-In-case of food related network, you could be sourcing food from a one mother kitchen.
+In the case of the food-related network, you could be sourcing food from a one mother kitchen.

-Under both circumstances, storing excess inventory at retail level is resource-oriented task, especially when it comes to perishable Goods.
+Under both circumstances, storing excess inventory at the retail level is a resource-oriented task, especially when it comes to perishable Goods.